nachocaru/xaprb.com/content/blog/2007-04-05-mysql-table-sync-vs-sqlyog-job-agent.md

 description:
   - "Benchmarks show MySQL Table Sync is faster than SQLyog Job Agent in comparing and synchronizing data in MySQL tables.
 SQLyog Job Agent's checksum algorithm has theoretical weaknesses."
 ---
-When I wrote my first article on [algorithms to compare and synchronize data between MySQL tables][1], Webyog&#8217;s Rohit Nadhani left a comment on the article mentioning the SQLyog Job Agent, which has a similar function.
+When I wrote my first article on [algorithms to compare and synchronize data between MySQL tables][1], Webyog's Rohit Nadhani left a comment on the article mentioning the SQLyog Job Agent, which has a similar function.
 Although I have been developing [MySQL Table Sync][2] essentially in isolation, I have been meaning to give SQLyog Job Agent a try.
 I recently did so, and then followed that up with an email conversation with Rohit.
 This article is about my experience using the SQLyog Job Agent from the command line, some thoughts on the algorithm as best I can deduce it, and benchmark results against MySQL Table Sync.

 ### Description of SQLyog Job Agent

 [SQLyog Job Agent (SJA)][3] is part of the SQLyog suite of tools.
 It is not designed as a stand-alone command-line tool, but is meant to execute jobs created by the SQLyog GUI tool.
-I have not yet tried the GUI, as I&#8217;m mostly a command-line user.
+I have not yet tried the GUI, as I'm mostly a command-line user.
 (However, I know many people who use the GUI tool every day).

-Since the jobs SJA executes are created by the GUI, there&#8217;s not much documentation for the command-line tool.
-It has no help output, but it wasn&#8217;t hard to create a sync .xml file by examining the included samples.
+Since the jobs SJA executes are created by the GUI, there's not much documentation for the command-line tool.
+It has no help output, but it wasn't hard to create a sync .xml file by examining the included samples.

 There is no changelog for SJA alone, but Rohit pointed me to the [FAQ entry for SQLyog][4] overall.
 The earliest mention I can find is October of 2003.